 Thinking of stopping over in Paris for a day as part of a European exploration or backpacking adventure?
 Maybe you’re studying nearby in France and are thinking of making a day trip to Paris?
-While it is impossible to cover all of Paris in one day, this post will help guide you through the highlights… Read More
+While it is impossible to cover all of Paris in one day, this post will help guide you through the highlights in a city best known as “The City of Love” or the “The City of Lights.”
+Read More

 One of the most important preparation stages in the study abroad process is research.
 Visa requirements, culinary differences, foreign language basics, and fun places to travel to are the top researched topics amongst students.
 Current news stories and student experience in the host country are often overlooked.
 Let’s take a look at how these 2 topics equate to study abroad success.

 No trip would be complete without a checklist and studying abroad is no exception.
 Your first week abroad is a great time to cross many things off your study abroad check list before the start of classes.
 Let’s take a look at what you should have on your study abroad check list to be completed your first week abroad.

 Studying abroad can be expensive but it doesn’t have to be out of anyone’s budget.
 With planning, preparation, and creativity, studying abroad can be affordable no matter what your financial situation is.
 Let’s take a look at 6 creative and useful ways to finance your study abroad experience.
 Read More